“I recognize in your writing, and especially in your letter, how close your way of thinking is to my own.”

 Once I got going, my book on The Soul of the World seemed almost to write itself.
 It gave me wonderful days and nights as I engaged the question, “What does it mean to be a living soul?”
 From day to day, I would read Roger’s text, and my own words, images, and ideas would come out of nowhere.
 Right in the middle of the process, though, I learned that Roger had died.
 For a moment it felt like the rug had been pulled out from under the whole project, even though my relationship with the man himself was so slight.
 As naturally as I breathe to live, though, the relationship and a creative response continued.

 This response to a death, I have discovered, is at the heart of Roger’s message to his readers.
-Like T. S. Eliot before him, he saw that Science (personified) and a culture based on scientific thought give us no satisfaction concerning the end of life.
+Like T. S. Eliot before him, he saw that Science (personified) and a culture based on scientific thought gives us no satisfaction concerning the end of life.
 What’s the point?
 What’s the meaning of it?
 Infinite space won’t tell us, and a black hole cannot say.
-Without a satisfactory answer, Eliot wrote, Life is a wasteland.
+Without a satisfactory answer, Eliot wrote, life is a wasteland.
 Without the comfort religion used to provide, Life and Death, like Liberty and Equality, is an impossible contradiction.

 Alan Griesinger